LENSS/TrafficSplitter/README.md

 ## 3.4 Observe Traffic Distribution

-You can additionally inspect how traffic is distributed across the two client interfaces using Wireshark.
+You can now observe how traffic is distributed across the two client network paths.

+### Option A: Wireshark

 On the **client VM**, open another terminal tab and run: